Show-1: Marrying Pixel and Latent Diffusion Models for Text-to-Video Generation: Experiments

-\textbf{Impact of expert translation of latent-based VDM as super-resolution model.} We provide visual comparison between models with and without expert translation.
-As elaborated in Section \ref{section3.6}, ``with expert translation" refers to training the latent-based VDMs using timesteps 0-900 (with a maximum timestep of 1000), while ``w/o expert translation" involves standard training with timesteps 0-1000.
-As evident in Fig.~\ref{fig:compare_2}, the model with expert translation produces videos of superior visual quality, exhibiting fewer artifacts and capturing more intricate details.
+\paragraph{Impact of expert translation of latent-based VDM as final super-resolution module.} We present ablations with and without the incorporation of expert translation.
+Detailed in Section \ref{section3.6}, "expert translation" involves two key changes: modifying the UNet input and implementing expert fine-tuning, which entails training the latent-based VDMs over timesteps 0-900 out of a maximum of 1000.
+According to Tab.~\ref{tab:ablation2}, models enhanced with expert translation yield videos of higher quality compared to the standard SDx4 model equipped with the temporal layers.
+Furthermore, as depicted in Fig.~\ref{fig:compare_2}, the visuals demonstrate that our expert fine-tuning approach results in reduced artifacts and captures more complex details.

+\paragraph{Inference Speed.} Although hierarchical structures require more inference time compared to single-stage models, their outcomes are significantly superior, as evidenced by advanced generation methods like~\citep{ho2022imagen,singer2022make,blattmann2023align}.
+These SOTA methods all employ hierarchical frameworks, including keyframe generation, temporal interpolation, and superresolution, for video creation.
+We replicated the Make-A-Video model by precisely matching its parameters and network architecture for inference time and parameters comparisons.
+As shown in Tab.~\ref{table:speed}, the results show that our method is faster and more memory efficient than the previous SOTA method, Make-A-Video.